Identifying bimodality in data using a proximity-based null model with an application to classifying cell cycle phases using oxidative stress: Introduction

 \section{Introduction}

 Community detection in complex networks has found applications in a wide range of applications by identifying functional and mesoscopic groups based on patterns of interactions and relationships between individual units~\cite{Girvan2002PNAS,Danon2005JStat,Newman2006PNAS,Fortunato2010PhysRep}.
 Examples include groupings in online social networks~\cite{Red2011SIAMRev}, partnerships in political institutions~\cite{Porter2005PNAS,Porter2007PhysA,Zhang2008PhysA,Macon2012PhysA}, architectures of neuronal organization~\cite{Bassett2011PNAS,Wymbs2012Neuron,Yin2020PNAS}, identifying antibiotic resistance in patients~\cite{Parker2015ACS}, and analysis of contact networks for sexually-transmitted diseases~\cite{Billock2020Sex}.
 In principle, these methods for identifying groups can be generalized to quantitative data sets by constructing networks from the data where nodes correspond to measurements and links are placed based on the pair-wise distances between measurements.
-These generalized methods for network-based data analysis, however, have their drawbacks, as community structures generically emerge in spatially embedded networks even when the data shows no signs of having significant subpopulations, i.e., multimodality~\cite{Gilarranz2020SciRep}.
-Furthermore, incorporating similar distance-related properties into any null model used for community detection is problematic, as the similarity between a null model and the actual network structure limits the ability to identify communities.
+These generalized methods for network-based data analysis, however, have their drawbacks, as community structures generically emerge in spatially embedded networks even when the data shows no signs of having significant subpopulations, i.e., multimodality or simply making erroneous partitions that do not correspond with any significant divide in the data~\cite{Gilarranz2020SciRep}.
 Thus, developing community detection frameworks that correspond more precisely with the identification of subpopulations, i.e., multimodality, and likewise accurately failing to do so in the absence of subpopulations, is an important task, as testing for multimodality in real datasets remains a challenging problem with few robust methodologies~\cite{Hartigan1985AnnStats}.